J. L. Womersley: Principles

-Delivering a paper to the Architectural Association in 1966, Womersley was clear that architectural creativity and emotional well-being are not mutually exclusive:

-If we are to have joy again we need to make creative design once more the motive force in town and country planning – making a whole-hearted attempt to produce something worthy of today when judged by those of tomorrow.
+Delivering a paper to the Architectural Association in 1966, Womersley stated that architectural design and human experience are not mutually exclusive, "If we are to have satisfaction again we need to make original design once more the primary force in town and country planning, making an attempt to produce something significant for today when judged by those of tomorrow.".

 Womersley's Local Authority office invested in building schools, churches and other public buildings that were valued locally, but it was their social housing that became of world importance.
 With his team, Womersley was able to pioneer new building technologies that fostered creativity that placed Sheffield in the forefront of social housing, culminating in the city hosting the RIBA annual conference in 1963.

 Training

 Womersley was born before the First World War and, in his youth, would have been aware of the hardship endured by ordinary people during the Depression Years through unemployment, poor housing and bad living conditions in the tightly packed Industrial cities of the North.
 His father, a Huddersfield cloth designer, was unable to see the potential in his son and declined to fund his university education.
 At Huddersfield School of Architecture, Womersley received a rounded basic training in practical design, building construction and professional practice.
 He was mentored by Norman Culley, First Head of the school.
 Writing in his obituary, Womersley described Culley as a man who "had that vital spark that turns a teacher into a leader: boundless enthusiasm, perpetual youthfulness and the power to enthuse and inspire."
 Both men shared the belief that in order to produce buildings that are worthy of heritage, the architect must strive for ‘beauty through simplicity.’

 Following his study of Architecture, Womersley completed a degree in Town Planning and developed a keen interest in the work of the Garden City Movement and sought to emulate for his generation the high qualities of housing layout and amenities achieved in Letchworth and Welwyn Garden City.
 He became a powerful supporter of the movement to create a better, more egalitarian society in the re-building of war-devastated Britain.